khaytsus/mxergo/README.md

 ⎜   ↳ Logitech MX Ergo                          id=17   [slave  pointer  (2)]

 So from this, I know I need to modify device 17.
 I then need to see what the default properties are so I can make adjustments from there.
 There are quite a few properties, I'm only showing the ones I care about.
+Run this in your shell

- # xinput --list-props 17 'Coordinate Transformation Matrix'
+<pre><code># xinput --list-props 17 'Coordinate Transformation Matrix'
 Device 'Logitech MX Ergo':
         Coordinate Transformation Matrix (155): 1.000000, 0.000000, 0.000000, 0.000000, 1.000000, 0.000000, 0.000000, 0.000000, 0.400000
-        libinput Accel Speed (291):     -0.300000
+        libinput Accel Speed (291):     -0.300000</code></pre>

 So for this, you can see the I have the speed set to 0.4 and acceleration set to -0.3.
 I don't recall the original values but I suggest you don't just use my values and look at yours first to make sure you're using proper starting values.
 I do this in my mousespeed.sh script.